 One of the most common scams in the industry is when a contractor tries to convince you that a functional component is faulty and requires replacement.
 Now, granted, this is somewhat hard to determine if this is true or not, especially if you have no experience with HVAC systems.

 Some may even go as far as offering to do a replacement on the spot, saying they happen to have another used one with them.
 Never accept such an offer since used components will not last and will only add more strain on your system.
 If you feel that the technician is dishonest, it can be advisable to ask for a second diagnosis from another contractor.

 There is a common misconception going around that HVAC systems use up their refrigerant over time.
 If there isn’t anything wrong with your system and there aren’t any leaks, you don’t need extra coolant.
 So, if the provider suggests adding more refrigerant but does no other repairs, you are most likely being scammed.

 The Oversized HVAC Unit

 Shady contractors will sometimes try to sell you the idea that a larger HVAC unit will be more efficient and advantageous.
 Do, however, keep in mind that this is only true if the space they are meant to heat and cool is of proportionate size.
 Also, large units are also more expensive and costlier to install.
 Such a large unit on an average-sized home will heat the house faster, but they will also turn on and off more often, increasing energy consumption and putting more strain on the system.
-Most units provide this information in their specifications sheet.
+Most units provide this information in their specifications.

-At Frederick Air, we pride ourselves in providing our clients with only the highest quality services possible.
+At Frederick Air, we pride ourselves on providing our clients with only the highest quality services possible.
 If you have any questions, need a second opinion, or are looking to do some repairs on your HVAC system, we are at your service.
 Contact us directly at (301) 663-0300 or fill out our online form.